 Neuroarchitecture - Wellness by Design

-Exploring the intersection of architecture and medicine.
+Exploring the intersection of architecture and medicine

 dSPACE Studio designs award-winning modern homes that promote wellness, connection, and joy.
 And help us live longer.

 At dSPACE Studio, these ideas become design practice. dSPACE creates personalized contemporary homes that activate the body’s restorative parasympathetic nervous system, reducing physiologic stress and promoting balance.
-The goal is profound yet practical: to design artful hommes that make your life better and help you live longer.
+The goal is profound yet practical: to design artful homes that make your life better and help you live longer.

 Architecture as Medicine

-Designing for Wellness
+Designing Homes for Health and Wellness

-Every design decision—proportion, light, material, acoustics, and flow—is unconsciously processed by the body.
-These signals activate physiologic pathways that influence health, cognition, and mood.
+Every design decision—proportion, light, material, acoustics, and flow—is absorbed unconsciously by the body.
+These cues activate physiologic pathways that influence health, cognition, and mood.
+In this way, architecture becomes a form of preventive medicine.
+As former Surgeon General Boris Lushniak observed: “If you are an architect, you are a public health worker.”

-At dSPACE Studio, architecture becomes a form of preventive healthcare. dSPACE begins each project by studying how clients live, rest, and connect—then designs environments that support those rhythms.
-The goal is not only to create spaces that look beautiful, but to create homes that make people feel better every day.
+At dSPACE Studio, each project begins with an understanding of how clients live, rest, and connect.
+From there, we design homes that support those natural rhythms.
+The goal is not only to create spaces that are beautiful, but homes that make you feel better every day.

-FAQ - Neuroarchitecture & Wellness
+FAQ - Neuroarchitecture & Wellness Design

 What is neuroarchitecture?